OREllis/uni-year_2/week1/src/main/resources/week1/Exercise1.17_Solution_Logic.md

 ```

 Once that is completed, to get the probability, the variable that counts the number
-of duplicates has to be divided by 500 to get the percentage possibility of there
+of duplicates has to be divided by 1000 to get the percentage possibility of there
 being duplicate dates in a randomly generated list of (n) days in a year.

 ## Ways the efficiency could be improved
-There are a variety of ways that this could theoretically by made more efficient, as the avg.
+There are a variety of ways that this could theoretically by made more efficient.
+The easiest
-time that it takes to get the Percentage chance of duplicates is between 1.5 & 1.8 seconds
-until it gets the result.
-The easiest way I could think of increasing the efficiency would be
+way I could think of increasing the efficiency would be to use Random instead of SecureRandom
-to use Random instead of SecureRandom to generate the number used as it uses the System Clock
+to generate the number used as it uses the System Clock as the seed to generate numbers
-as the seed to generate numbers instead of using Random data from the OS like Secure Random
+instead of using Random data from the OS like Secure Random does.
-does.

 Another one could be to implement a duplicate checking function that iterates over the list
 of Dates and checks for duplicates instead of using the way Sets work to remove duplicates,